 Regular reviews should be scheduled, such as monthly or quarterly, to reassess the risk register and verify that all information is up-to-date.
 During these reviews, risk owners should provide updates on the progress of mitigation plans and any new developments.
 Keeping the risk register current ensures that it accurately reflects the organization’s risk profile and supports effective decision-making.

-Common pitfalls and how to avoid them
+Common pitfalls in risk management and how to avoid them